taylorhakes/python-redis-cache/README.md

     # Some expensive operation
     return 5

+# Invalidate a single value
+my_func.invalidate(1, 2)

+# Invalidate all values for function
+my_func.invalidate_all()
 ```

 ## Limitations
 Arguments and return types must be JSON serializable by default.
 You can override the serializer, but be careful with using Pickle.
 Make sure you understand the security risks.
+Pickle should not be used with untrusted values.

 ## API
 ```